castorini/pyserini/README.md

 If you're planning on just _using_ Pyserini, then the `pip` instructions above are fine.
 However, if you're planning on contributing to the codebase or want to work with the latest not-yet-released features, you'll need a development installation.
 Instructions are provided [here](./docs/installation.md#development-installation).

-If you encountered issues with Mac M1/M2 ARM processor, see [this](./docs/installation.md#troubleshooting-tips) for some debugging tips.

 ## 🙋 How do I search?